Canon 100D vs Sony A7S

-The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Alpha A7S are two digital cameras that were announced, respectively, in March 2013 and April 2014.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Alpha A7S are two digital cameras that were officially introduced, respectively, in March 2013 and April 2014.
 The 100D is a DSLR, while the A7S is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (100D) and a full frame sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 12 MP.
+The cameras are based on an APS-C (100D) and a full frame (A7S) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S is notably larger (12 percent) than the Canon 100D.
 Moreover, the A7S is markedly heavier (20 percent) than the 100D.
 It is noteworthy in this context that the A7S is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.